Grow your own veg: Projects for kids to enjoy

 How to choose the right compost

-Professional gardener Adam Pasco tells you how to choose compost in our video guide below.
+Professional gardener Adam Pasco tells you how to choose compost for a vegetable patch in our video guide below.

 The weather is starting to warm up, so Spring is perfect for planting veg with the kids.
 We’ve put together 3 of our favourites that are easy to grow, and delicious to eat so you’ll have no problem keeping them keen.